 Is the Mazda CX-70 a good car?

-The Edmunds experts tested the 2025 CX-70 both on the road and at the track.
+The Edmunds experts tested the 2025 CX-70 both on the road and at the track, giving it a 7.7 out of 10.
 What about cargo capacity?
 When you're thinking about carrying stuff in your new car, keep in mind that the CX-70 has 39.6 cubic feet of trunk space.
 And then there's safety and reliability.
 Edmunds has all the latest NHTSA and IIHS crash-test scores, plus industry-leading expert and consumer reviews to help you understand what it's like to own and maintain a Mazda CX-70.
 Learn more

 What's new in the 2025 Mazda CX-70?